OfficeDev/office-js-docs-pr/docs/develop/convert-xml-to-json-manifest.md

 ms.localizationpriority: medium
 ---

-# Convert add-in to use the unified manifest for Microsoft 365
+# Convert an add-in to use the unified manifest for Microsoft 365

 There are two basic tasks to converting an add-in project from the XML manifest to the unified manifest for Microsoft 365: